MuskanKandoi/TEAMUP/README.md

 # TeamUp

 ## Problem Statement
 A real-world issue we've encountered while looking for a team to participate in a hackathon is finding a random teammate or team and synchronizing our abilities.
-Team Maker helps users search for teams using multiple filters and learn about each other via user portfolios.
+TeamUp helps users search for teams using multiple filters and learn about each other via user portfolios.

 ## Features
 - User and Admin Authentication